UVvirus/writeups/README.md

 1)First step is to identify the type of hash.
 For that i used this website https://www.tunnelsup.com/hash-analyzer/

-From this website i found that this is an MD5 hash.
+2)From this website i found that this is an MD5 hash.

-Now our goal is to decrypt this hash.
+3)Now our goal is to decrypt this hash.
 To decrypt this hash i used https://www.md5online.org/md5-decrypt.html

-Paste the hash inside the box and hit the Decrypt button.
+4)Paste the hash inside the box and hit the Decrypt button.

-You'll be greeted with this:cyctfilovesalt
+5)You'll be greeted with this:cyctfilovesalt

 Enclose this value within the curly braces.
 That is the flag.